 This course is designed to teach students how to develop a topic, research and write a large-scale research paper in preparation for college level work.
 The primary focus of the course will be to complete a 4,000 word (approximately 20 page) research paper and defend it.
 There will be strict deadlines throughout the course to keep students focused and on track.

-Prerequisite: Rhetoric Composition and Rhetoric Grammar.
+Prerequisite: Classical Composition and Grammar

 Show Choir is an advanced performance choir for male and female high school students who have exceptional ability in vocal music.
 This course emphasizes a combination of singing, dancing, and performing skills.
 This course may be taken for four years.
 Auditions and the purchase of performance attire will be required.
 The show choir will perform at school functions and at several community events.